magynhard/lucky-case/README.md

 ### Option 3: Browser

-Download the `lucky-case.min.js` or `lucky-case.string.min.js` (string monkey patching version) from the folder `dist` and put it in an appropriate folder, e.g. `js/lib` and reference it with an script tag in your project:
+Download the latest `lucky-case.min.js` or `lucky-case.string.min.js` (string monkey patching version) from the [release page](https://github.com/magynhard/lucky-case/releases) and put it in an appropriate folder of your project, e.g. `js/lib` and reference it with an script tag in your project:
 ```html
 <script type="text/javascript" src="js/lib/lucky-case.min.js"></script>